 Gross or Full Service Leases

-A Gross Lease, also referred to as a Full Service lease, is one where the tenant pays a base rental amount and nothing more.
+A Gross Lease, also referred to as a Full Service lease, is a commercial real estate lease where the tenant pays a base rental amount and nothing more.
 The property owner is responsible for the operating expenses associated with the leased space, which includes property taxes, insurance, maintenance, and/or utility costs.
 To protect themselves from rising costs, the property owner may negotiate an “expense stop” which puts a cap on the amount of expenses that they are required to pay.
 If actual expenses exceed the cap, the tenant may be responsible for the overage.

-On its face, the Gross Lease structure may seem to be very favorable to the tenant.
+On its face, the Gross Lease real estate may seem to be very favorable to the tenant.
 But, the reality is that they typically come with a higher base rent amount so the owner can recoup some portion of the operating expenses they are required to pay.

 Modified Gross Lease